Learning What It Takes to Launch a Sustainable Model

 Courtney Armento | December 18, 2018

 In September, the NBA Incubate Initiative welcomed its largest SENT Seminar cohort yet!
 The annual four-day training opportunity equips Disciples social entrepreneurs of faith for leadership and change as they nurture emerging health and social service ministries.
-This project, BERTH, intends to serve and advocate for people experiencing domestic and intimate partner violence (DV/IPV), and to bring the church into conversation around the effects of DV/IVP and proper ways to respond.
+This project, BERTH, in Chicago, Illinois, intends to serve and advocate for people experiencing domestic and intimate partner violence (DV/IPV), and to bring the church into conversation around the effects of DV/IVP and proper ways to respond.

 The social service vision that has been given to me for ministry is for a subversive community.
 Addressing domestic and intimate partner violence is not a part of the mainstream conversation.
 In fact, the conversation inside the church around this social justice issue is almost non-existent.
 When I share my vision with others, I am met with support, quite often people confess their own experience with intimate partner violence in the moment.
 Those are private, one-on-one conversations where space is created for radical honesty.
 I understand that there is still shame, stigma and silence (3-S’s) deeply embedded around individuals and communities that are affected.
 The three S’s impact the mainstream receptivity to advocacy, awareness, and transformation.